 Our Los Angeles–based lawyers play an integral role in the firm's busy securities investigations and litigation, intellectual property litigation, and complex commercial litigation practices, particularly when matters have a West Coast component.
 They have a wide range of experience, including trying numerous cases to juries, defending clients in investigations and prosecutions by the US Securities and Exchange Commission (SEC) and the US Department of Justice, and conducting investigations of potential Foreign Corrupt Practices Act violations around the world.
 These lawyers have experience in California state and federal courts and federal district and appellate courts around the country, as well as in arbitrations and mediations.
 A diverse range of clients turn to our Los Angeles lawyers for counseling on high-stakes and high-profile issues, including major public companies, media and entertainment studios, broker-dealers, investment management firms and technology companies.

 Our clients benefit from the insights and judgment that lawyers with prior high-level government service bring to bear.
 The Los Angeles office is led by David Marcus, a former Executive Assistant United States Attorney for the Central District of California.
-The office also includes a former Regional Director of the Pacific Region of the SEC, who was previously an Assistant United States Attorney and a former Associate Regional Director and head of the enforcement program for the SEC's Los Angeles Regional Office.
-Additionally, nearly half of our lawyers were law clerks to federal judges.
+The office also includes a former Deputy Secretary of Homeland Security, who previously served as Director of US Citizenship and Immigration Services, and a former Associate Regional Director and head of the enforcement program for the Los Angeles Regional Office of the SEC.